kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 ## PodSecurityPolicy

-To control which sysctls can be set in pods, specify the `forbiddenSysctls` and/or `allowedUnsafeSysctls` fields in the PodSecurityPolicy.
+You can further control which sysctls can be set in pods by specifying lists of sysctls or sysctl patterns in the `forbiddenSysctls` and/or `allowedUnsafeSysctls` fields of the PodSecurityPolicy.
+A sysctl pattern ends with a `*` character, such as `kernel.*`.
+A `*` character on its own matches all sysctls.

-By default, all safe sysctls in the whitelist are allowed.
+By default, all safe sysctls are allowed.

 Both `forbiddenSysctls` and `allowedUnsafeSysctls` are lists of plain sysctl names or sysctl patterns (which end with `*`).
 The string `*` matches all sysctls.

-The `forbiddenSysctls` field excludes specific sysctls, and can include a combination of safe and unsafe ones.
+The `forbiddenSysctls` field excludes specific sysctls.
+You can forbid a combination of safe and unsafe sysctls in the list.
 To forbid setting any sysctls, use `*` on its own.

-If you specify any unsafe sysctl in the `allowedUnsafeSysctls` field and it is not present in the `forbiddenSysctls` field, that sysctl can be used in Pods under this PodSecurityPolicy.
-In order to allow all unsafe sysctls in the PodSecurityPolicy to be set (except for those explicitly forbidden by `forbiddenSysctls`), use `*` on its own.
+If you specify any unsafe sysctl in the `allowedUnsafeSysctls` field and it is not present in the `forbiddenSysctls` field, that sysctl can be used in Pods using this PodSecurityPolicy.
+To allow all unsafe sysctls in the PodSecurityPolicy to be set, use `*` on its own.

 Do not configure these two fields such that there is overlap, meaning that a given sysctl is both allowed and forbidden.